tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

  }
  ```

- * For example, if we wanted to withdraw ether from the contract, we can add a withdraw function like so.
+ * For example, if we wanted to withdraw ether from the contract, we can add a withdraw function, like this:

     * Our withdrawal function accepts the following parameters: